Normed Fiber Functors

 Then in Subsection \ref{MainThmSS}, we combine all of the above to obtain our main result on normed fiber functors, Theorem \ref{MainTheorem}.
 In addition to the facts already stated in Theorem \ref{MainThmIntro}, this contains a number of facts about the structure of the special fiber $\UAut^\otimes(\alpha)_{\tilde \ell}$.

 Finally, in Section \ref{BTSec}, we use our results on normed fiber functors to give in Theorem \ref{BTComp} our Tannakian description of Bruhat-Tits buildings.

-\paragraph{Acknowledgements} The author thanks Cristophe cornut for pointing out a mistake in a previous version of this article.
-The author is also grateful to Christophe Cornut, Martin Gallauer, Daniel Sch\"appi, Eva Viehmann and Torsten Wedhorn for helpful conversations on the subject of this article.
+\paragraph{Acknowledgements} The author thanks Christophe Cornut and the anonymous referee for pointing out a number of issues in a previous version of this article.
+The author is also grateful to Christophe Cornut, Martin Gallauer, Daniel Sch\"appi, Eva Viehmann and Torsten Wedhorn for helpful conversations and suggestions on the subject of this article.
 The author acknowledges support by the ERC in form of Eva Viehmann's Consolidator Grant 770936: Newton Strata and by the Deutsche Forschungsgemeinschaft (DFG) through the Collaborative Research Centre TRR 326 "Geometry and Arithmetic of Uniformized Structures", project number 444845124.